Rochet2/pressurecompressor/docs/testingdocument.md

 Profiling:
 The algorithm was profiled by using `profilingTest.java` which writes raports in `speedRaport.txt` and `speedRaportRepeitive.txt`.
 The test generates random inputs of given size and then measures the compression time, decompression time and compression ratio.
-Here is an output of the test with graphs:
+Here is an output of the test with graphs - based on it it seems the algorithm is linear, so it would fit O(N) category for both compressing and decompressing:
 [![/docs/images/profiling_1.png](/docs/images/profiling_1.png)](/docs/images/profiling_1.png)